Super High-Protein Banana Bread: A Post-Workout Treat!

 - In a large bowl add the 3 peeled bananas.
 Crush with a fork until you have a puree with some small lumps.3 bananas

-- Add oats, protein powder, Greek yogurt, eggs, brown sugar and melted butter.
-Mix with a whisk or hand blender until everything is incorporated.½ cup protein powder, ⅓ cup rolled oats, ⅔ cup Greek yogurt, 2 eggs, ⅛ cup brown sugar
+- Add oats, protein powder, low fat Greek yogurt, eggs, brown sugar and melted butter.
+Mix with a whisk or hand blender until everything is incorporated.½ cup protein powder, ⅓ cup rolled oats, ⅔ cup low fat Greek yogurt, 2 eggs, ⅛ cup brown sugar

 - Sieve the flour, salt, baking soda and cinnamon on top of the bowl.
-Then mix until there are no dry clumps of flour left.1 ¾ cup wholegrain flour, 1 tsp baking soda, 1 ½ tsp cinnamon, ¼ tsp salt
+Then mix until there are no dry clumps of flour left.1 ¾ cup wholegrain flour, 1 tsp baking soda, 1 ½ tsp cinnamon, Salt to taste

 - Fold ⅔ of the pumpkin seeds and pecans.¼ cup pumpkin seeds, ¼ cup pecans